lutomandl/atelier-tomandlova/README.md

 # Atelier Tomandlová website

-This project a website for ateliér Tomandlová.
+This project is a website for Ateliér Tomandlová from Cheb, Czechia.
 It's a SvelteKit app built with [Vite](https://vitejs.dev/), the events content is created in [Strapi.io](https://strapi.io/) applicatione (repo [here](https://github.com/lutomandl/atelier-tomandlova-strapi)) and consumed view GraphQL.
 Styling is done with SCSS.

 ![website](/static/screenshot.png)